Skip to main content

 Weak (do not do this)

-Submitter disputes: “disagree, not needed”Reviewer dismisses: “not required”Reviewer agrees: “please change”None of these tell anyone, human or agent, why.
+Uploader disputes: “disagree, not needed”Reviewer dismisses: “not required”Neither of these tell anyone, human or agent, why.
 The agents cannot generalise from them, and the next person to read the comment has to start from scratch.

 Strong (do this)

-Submitter disputes: “Our latest tone of voice guidelines allow ‘easy to utilise’ in the context of our mobile app, not in terms of ease of investing.
+Uploader disputes: “Our latest tone of voice guidelines allow ‘easy to utilise’ in the context of our mobile app, not in terms of ease of investing.
 Asset stays as is.”Reviewer dismisses: “Dismissed.
 The phrase refers to in-app features being utilised, not investment products.
-In line with our tone-of-voice agreement on being clear and not misleading, the statement remains.”Reviewer agrees: “Agree.
-A ‘capital at risk’ warning is required for any paid promotion of an investment product targeting retail clients per COBS 4.2.1R.”
+In line with our tone-of-voice agreement on being clear and not misleading, the statement remains.”Reviewer agrees: “Agree, please action” is enough on its own.
+The Adclear comment already explains the rule, you do not need to repeat it.
+Brevity is fine here.

 These are the failure modes we see most often.
 Each one has a hidden cost for the team, for the audit trail, and for what Adclear’s agents are able to learn.

-• The reviewer opens the promotion and sees a disputed flag with no reasoning.
-They now have to either guess what the submitter meant, risking approving something they should not, or kick it back with a question, adding a full review cycle.
+• The reviewer opens the promotion and sees a disputed comment with no reasoning.
+They now have to either guess what the uploader meant, risking approving something they should not, or kick it back with a question, adding a full review cycle.

 • The agents see a dispute with no signal and learn nothing.
-The next promotion with the same flag will trigger the same back and forth.
+The next promotion with the same comment will trigger the same back and forth.

-• The audit trail shows a disputed compliance flag with no documented justification.
+• The audit trail shows a disputed compliance comment with no documented justification.

 Better: “Disputed.
 The word ‘easy’ here refers to the in-app onboarding flow, not the act of investing.
 The caption clarifies it is the navigation that is easy, not investment outcomes.
 Per our tone-of-voice policy section 3.2, we use ‘easy’ for product usability but never for investment ease or returns.
 Asset stays as is.”